Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-REPLY: a line with a signature in base58.
+Response: a line with a signature in base58.

-ERRORS:
+Possible errors:

 - `{ message: "User denied message", code: 10 }` – the user rejected the request.
 - `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user.